Catherine Wilson

-Catherine Wilson (1822 – 20 October 1862) was a British murderer who was hanged for one murder, but was generally thought at the time to have committed six others.
+Catherine Wilson (c.
+1822 – 20 October 1862) was a British murderer who was hanged for one murder, but was generally thought at the time to have committed six others.
 She worked as a nurse and poisoned her victims after encouraging them to leave their money to her in their wills.
 She was described privately by the sentencing judge as "the greatest criminal that ever lived".